NSFatalError/Principle/Sources/PrincipleCollections/Documentation.docc/PrincipleCollections.md

 # ``PrincipleCollections``

-Essential tools that extend capabilities of Swift `Collection` types.
+Essential tools that extend the capabilities of Swift `Collection` types.

 ## Topics